mpoeter/xenium/README.md

     <td>Maged M. Michael and Michael L. Scott.
     <a href=http://www.cs.rochester.edu/~scott/papers/1996_PODC_queues.pdf>
     Simple, fast, and practical non-blocking and blocking concurrent queue algorithms</a>.
-    In *Proceedings of the 15th Annual ACM Symposium on Principles of Distributed Computing (PODC)*, pages 267–275.
+    In <i>Proceedings of the 15th Annual ACM Symposium on Principles of Distributed Computing (PODC)</i>, pages 267–275.
 ACM, 1996.</td>
 </tr>
 <tr>
     <td valign="top"><a name="ref-pöter-2018"></a>[PT18a]</td>
     <td>Manuel Pöter and Jesper Larsson Träff.
     Brief announcement: Stamp-it, a more thread-efficient, concurrent memory reclamation scheme in the C++ memory model.
-    In *Proceedings of the 30th Annual ACM Symposium on Parallelism in Algorithms and Architectures (SPAA)*, pages 355–358.
+    In <i>Proceedings of the 30th Annual ACM Symposium on Parallelism in Algorithms and Architectures (SPAA)</i>, pages 355–358.
 ACM, 2018.</td>
 </tr>
 <tr>